-My husband and I traveled internationally a lot before kids and we want to share our love and curiosity for other countries with our kids.
+My husband and I traveled a lot internationally before kids and we want to share our love and curiosity for other countries with our kids.
 Like many with young kids we aren’t up to taking them to all these places just yet.
 Instead we read lots of books , look at lots of pictures ( our own and others) and play games like this one that GASP uses flash cards .
-These are in the dollar spot at Target right now, even I couldn’t pass them up for a buck.
+This geography game for kids is so simple and will spark your child’s wanderlust!

 - Gather your materials.
 You will need a globe or map, and some fun geography flash cards.